tomnguyentran/tomnguyentran.github.io/_portfolio/risk_monitor.md

 - **High Risk Merchant Identification:** A comprehensive visualization of all active merchants, using a diverging color palette to highlight merchants exceeding the safety threshold.

-- **Fraud Trends:** A timeline analysis tracking the company's risk performance throughout 2019.
+- **Chargeback Trends:** A timeline analysis tracking the company's risk performance throughout 2019.

 - **Root Cause Analysis:** A breakdown of chargebacks by merchant category and Visa reason code to pinpoint the causes of financial loss.